GarboMuffin/muffin.ink/content/blog/2025-04-12-bananatron/index.md

 **This disables HTTPS certificate validation entirely.**

-Any attacker with a man-in-the-middle on your network can abuse the lack of HTTPS certificate validation to to read all request parameters, including private API keys, by intercepting the connection and responding with a self-signed certificate.
-While Altair does show a warning whent his happens, this is too little too late as the attack has already completed.
+Any attacker with a man-in-the-middle on your network can abuse the lack of HTTPS certificate validation to read all request parameters, including private API keys, by intercepting the connection and responding with a self-signed certificate.
+While Altair does show a warning when this happens, this is too little too late as the attack has already completed.

 The attacker can also interfere with Altair's in-app payment system as it works by making a request from the web content to get a checkout URL to then open in the default browser.
 An attacker can intercept this and return their own URL to create an extremely convincing phishing page.
 After all, the checkout page was opened by the app, and there would be no reason to distrust the app.
 (The phishing page would be displayed in the browser so it would need a real HTTPS certificate, but the attacker can choose which URL to visit and obtaining an HTTPS certificate is trivial in 2025)